 All heirs and beneficiaries must receive notice that the petition has been filed.
 This allows them to object to the petition and challenge the will or nomination of the personal representative.
 Minnesota probate law also requires us to publish notice of the petition newspaper.

-Step 4: Identifying Assets and Debts
+Step 4: Identifying Assets and Debts for Probate

 Once appointed, the personal representative must identify and disclose all the estate’s assets and provide a valuation.
 Assets include real estate, vehicles, investments, bank accounts, cash, personal property, intellectual property, and pets.